george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ## [🔝 Back to Top](#top)

-## 9.2 Choosing Between Objects and Arrays
+## 9.2 CHOOSING BETWEEN OBJECTS AND ARRAYS

 In JavaScript, both objects and arrays are used to store collections of data.
 However, choosing the right type of data structure for your data can significantly impact the readability, efficiency, and simplicity of your code.
 This section aims to provide guidance on when to use objects and when to use arrays.